fwilhe/gardenlinux-blogs/04-upgrades-are-hard.md

 ![](./04-h-upgrade-no-new-commit.png "Trying to upgrade an OSTree-based system with no new commit available")

 In this screenshot, you can see that a newer commit exists on the remote repository: `8aa43` which OSTree correctly identifies.
+See the color coded arrows pointing at the different commit ids:

 ![](./04-i-upgrade-new-commit.png "Upgrading an OSTree-based system with a new commit available")